TranslationalBioinformaticsUnit/LIBRA/docs/source/tutorial.rst

 Loading input data
 ------------------

-A universal loading data is provided for easy data loading into Python enviroment.
+A universal loading data is provided for easy data loading into Python environment.
 Input file formats will be automatically detected among: **AnnData(".h5ad"), sparse matrix(".mtx",".txt"), coma separated matrix(.csv), 10XGenomics(.mtx folder) and 10XGenomics(.h5 file)**.
 If format is different data should be loaded by user with corresponding command and harmonized as this function does.

 Datasets should be loaded in order been dataset1 the input modality to LIBRA model and dataset2 the output modality. **We strongly recomend to set RNA as the second modality**.
 By now only specific actions are performed over RNA omic so it is **important to set "RNA" name to RNA omic input dataset**, in oder cases desired name can by used.
 If both input datasets are in working directory path, no paths are required by *load_data* function.